2026 Canadian Economics Olympiad:

 Content & Preparation

-The contest questions draw on concepts typically covered in high-school, Advanced-Placement, and first-year-university courses on economics and finance.
+The contest questions draw on concepts typically covered in high-school, Advanced Placement, International Baccalaureate, and first-year-university courses on economics and finance.
 The questions do not derive from any specific reference resource or syllabus.
 All students are encouraged to participate regardless of prior economics coursework.

 Students can find success using any resource(s), whether it’s class notes, Youtube playlists, an AP review book, a university textbook, MIT OCW online course material, or a MOOC, to list a few possibilities.
 However, for those who are unsure where to start, the following resources were popular among past CEO competitors:

-Recently, IEO added finance to its syllabus, so, CEO will also include financial topics such as time value of money and its application to bonds and stock valuation, CAPM and risk/return tradeoff, and investment criteria.
+A few years ago IEO added finance to its syllabus, so, CEO will also include financial topics such as time value of money and its application to bonds and stock valuation, CAPM and risk/return tradeoff, and investment criteria.
 Any undergraduate Introductory to Financial Management textbook will be sufficient.
-Unfortunately, there are no Undergraduate MIT OCW courses on this topic, but you can check (again, way too advanced) graduate course 15.414 (https://ocw.mit.edu/courses/15-414-financial-management-summer-2003/) .
-Finally, some basic knowledge of International Economics and Finance (such as comparative advantage, quotes/tariffs, Purchasing Power Parity, and Interest Rate Parity) is also expected.
+Unfortunately, there are no undergraduate MIT OCW courses on this topic, but you can check a graduate course 15.414 (here) - although it covers more than needed, it is not that hard to follow.
+Finally, some knowledge of derivatives (mostly based on no-arbitrage pricing approach, such as spot and forward interest rates, forward pricing, and Interest Rate Parity) is also expected.

-We also highly recommend that students review previous CEO questions on our History page.
+We also recommend that students review previous CEO questions on our History page.
 Students may also wish to review past IEO economics questions.
+Note that starting 2026, when we become a partners of the Economics Olympiad, the first round will be closed-book and proctored, and the questions will be easier.
 Our exclusive education partner, Lorvale Academy, offers courses specifically designed for the CEO.
 Lorvale Academy has no advanced knowledge of the CEO questions and designs its courses based on topics covered in past CEO and IEO contests and on the official IEO syllabus.
 Some students find these courses useful as they offer a focused coverage of the required material in a single package.